d3dc/Mmmm/README.md

 > Mmmm() is an esoteric "microlanguage" by [SuperJedi224](https://github.com/SuperJedi224), inspired in part by Brainf***.

-This repo currently provides a javascript runtime environment for Mmmm().
+This repo currently provides a javascript runtime and repl for Mmmm().
 It provides a `Script` type that creates a sandboxed environment bound to the Mmmm micro-VM.

+The `Script` type should be able to be bound to different micro-machines and sub-classed to extend the interface.

-In the future this repo will also provide a transpiler to compile simple ES5 javascript into Mmmm() code so you never actually have to write it.
+In the future this repo will also provide a transpiler to compile simple ES5 javascript according to a micro-machine spec so you never actually have to write it.

 ```Mmmm